-Do you have a product you would like feedback on?
-A new destination, event, or even better - a book?
-Me (and my family) are happy to give it a try.
-Though they must be relevant to family life or the area - just get in touch and we can discuss it further.
+I do less of these since writing full time.
+But if you have a product you would like feedback on, me (and my family) are happy to give it a try if we can.
+The catch?
+It must be relevant to family life or the area - just get in touch and we can discuss it further.

-Most of my reviews tend to be on my Insta feed, so best to check them there.
+Due to time constraints my reviews tends to be on my Insta feed, so best to check them there.

 As a children's writer, I can't get enough of children's books.
 So when Little Gestalten asked me if I could review a few I jumped at the chance.

 Tales of the Rails takes you on famous train routes of the world.
 Including the Glacier Express, the Jacobite, The Snowden Mountain Railway, the Namibia Desert Express, Trans-Siberian Railway, the Bullet Train, Peru Rail and The Ghan amongst others.
 It introduces us to the people that might use these trains and the things they might see in their journey.
 If your child is into trains, this is a must!
 (3-9yrs)

 The Who’s Who of Grown Ups is part book part illustration marvel (in my opinion).
 It reminded of the Richard Scarry books, though less is definitely more in this version.
 Put simply, the book is a list of jobs, hobbies and tools you’d need for them.

 And though the illustrations are seriously beautiful the book itself is very tongue and cheek - pilot, police officer, firefighter, scientist, fisherman, tailor, hairdresser and jockeys share the space with samurai, surfer, nerd, secret agent, pirate, skater and knight.